Garmin vs. Strava: Ride with GPS asked for Comment and…

 Strava’s monumental bust-up with its greatest ally and partner, Garmin, has left most industry commentators shaking their heads in disbelief.
 The story boils down to Strava not wanting to put the Garmin logo on some workout data.

+Let’s look at this spat from a different perspective.
 The nearest rival to Strava is Ride with GPS.
 They have segments, heatmaps, and great integrations with Garmin and all the other key sports devices.
 Oh, and they have route creation and route sharing tools that, if anything, I would argue are slightly easier and more convenient to use than the similar ones offered by Strava.

 Surely now is the time for them to jump on top of the tallest building and shout loudly to any cyclist who cares to listen?
-“Come to us, we’re great…and we like Garmin
+“Come to us, we’re great…and we like Garmin”

 That’s what I thought, and so I asked RwGPS for comment.
 RwGPS very specifically and clearly stated they had no comment on “Strava, segments, or heatmaps.”
 Fair enough.
 I was hoping for a story, but it’s probably wise to keep your head below the battlements when ordnance is flying around.